alcmoraes/digitalforce/README.md

 ### Configuration

-The first you'll need to do, is to edit your ``config/application.rb`` file and set the following:
+The first you'll need to do is to edit your ``config/application.rb`` file and set the following:

 ```ruby
 config.salesforce_config = {